This Security Policy was last revised on September 13, 2016.

 System components undergo tests (various black box and white box tests) and source code reviews to assess the security of our application interface, architecture, and services layers before we are adding our code into production.
 CloudKarafka always control third-party applications to review the security of them before we are adding them into CloudKarafka services.

 Server and system access is limited to some people in CloudKarafka and requires ssh keys when identifying trusted computers along with usernames and passwords.
 Furthermore, everyone at CloudKarafka are forced to enable 2-step authentication on every cloud platform that are providing it, such platforms as Amazon Web Services (AWS) and Heroku.
 We do not share individual authentication credentials.

-Our physical infrastructure is hosted and managed on different datacenters in AWS.
+Our physical infrastructure is hosted and managed on datacenters in AWS and GCCE.
 We rely on their flexible and secure cloud infrastructure to store data logically across multiple cloud regions and in availability zones.
 The data centers ensures the utmost in data security and protection.
 They all ensure that all data is stored in highly secure data centers.
 All data centers that run our solution are secured and monitored 24/7.
 Physical access to datacenter facilities is strictly limited to select cloud staff.
 They continually manage risk and undergo recurring assessments to ensure compliance with industry standards.

 How specific datacenters are handling fire detection, power loss, climate disasters, temperature control, datacenter management, etc., can be found on the datacenters' websites.

 CloudKarafka provides several security capabilities and services to increase privacy.
 No one will be able to connect or view your Apache Kafka server as long as you take care of your connection credentials.

 A few employees at CloudKarafka will have the possibility to access the server and Apache Kafka.
 We ensure that we will not view any messages sent across our servers without permissions.
 CloudKarafka cannot access message payloads that have been encrypted at client level.